DennisLoska/refaith/src/client/content/poems/run.md

 I want to win the prize, that's how I race <br>
 I give it all I have, making time and space

-The winner takes it all, the loser standing small <br>
+The winner takes it all, the loser's standing small <br>
-To become successful, you just gotta beat em all
+To become successful, you just gotta beat 'em all

-Run run run breathin' and out <br>
+Run run run breathin' in and out <br>
 Under the sun, life's rushing through the body now

 Step by step, I'm in a perfect condition <br>